OKR VS KPI: What are the differences between OKRs and KPIs?

 For example, if a company aims to double its sales, a key objective would be to achieve record sales, and a key result would be to increase sales volume from $50 million to $70 million.

-Flexibility is an important feature of OKRs, as they can be adjusted quarterly to accommodate changes and challenges that arise along the way.
+Flexibility is an important feature of OKRs, as they can be adjusted quarterly to accommodate changes and challenges along the way.

 schedule call